Balloon-Powered Car Challenge

 - Scoring: For a successful test run (as defined in Figure 11, above), your total score is calculated using Equation 2:

 The material and weight points are defined above.
 Remember that you receive points for the materials you do not use.
-Use the scoring worksheet if you need help calculating your score.

 Ask an Expert

-- Do you want more of a challenge than building a basic balloon car, without the restrictive material requirements of the Fluor Challenge?
+- Do you want more of a challenge than building a basic balloon car, without the restrictive material requirements of the 2015 Engineering Challenge?
 Try a modified scoring system that awards points for carrying weights as far as possible, without assigning costs to different materials.
 For example, you could use Equation 2.

 Where "weight" is measured in units of whatever your car is carrying (for example, "number of pennies") and distance is how far the car travels from its starting point to its stopping point, measured in centimeters or meters (remember that scientists use the metric system).